The DLMS communication survival kit

 The Logical Name

 A logical name consists of a string of 6 values defined according to a system called OBIS for Object Identification System.
 OBIS allows to uniquely identify each of the many data items used in the energy metering equipment.
-The list of all possible OBIS codes (OBIS code is another name for logical name) is published by the DLMS Users Association on their web site in a dense Excel document.
-Fortunately, we have a simple tool, called OBISHelper, able to find and identify the OBIS codes in a more comfortable way.
+The list of all possible OBIS codes (OBIS code is another name for logical name) is managed by the DLMS Users Association in a dense Excel document.
+We have a simple tool, called OBISHelper, able to find and identify the OBIS codes in a more comfortable way.
 Then, what is the logical name of the active energy ''object''?

 Using OBISHelper, we search for codes with ''active power'' and ''time integral'':